 - If you prefer, you can cut up the peppers and stir those into the meat mixture for an extra kick of flavor.

 - Do not rush this recipe.
 Do not cook on high.
 This will only work when cooked slowly on low.
+And definitely do not open the lid (trust me, this makes a difference!)

 - If you are sensitive to sodium, you could use unsalted butter for this.
 Be sure to use butter and not margarine.
 Margarine is basically oil so only use the real stuff.